 Design Principles

-My research insights helped me determine that the solution should deliver the following key benefits for users.
+My research insights helped me determine that the solution should deliver the following key benefits for users of Hidden Gem.

 Context Scenario